 * processing and storing seeds

-* out-planting native plants including grasses, forbs, shrubs and trees (like the Garry oak) on our site and throughout the Puget Sound region
+* out-planting native plants including grasses, forbs, shrubs and trees (like the Garry oak)

 * public education and awareness building